ForestAdmin/agent-nodejs/docs/getting-started/migrating/pre-requisites.md

 # Role system

-Forest Admin role system go a complete overhaul in February 2021.
+The Forest Admin role system got a complete overhaul in February 2021.

-If you project was created before that date, you will need to migrate your role system to the new one before you can upgrade to the latest version of the agent.
+If your project was created before that date, you will need to migrate your role system to the new one before you can upgrade to the latest version of the agent.

 A [migration guide](https://docs.forestadmin.com/documentation/v/latest/how-tos/maintain/migrate-to-the-new-role-system) is available in the documentation of the legacy agents.